Accessibility & Services

 The minimum age to rent an electric wheelchair is 18.
 There is no age restriction for manual wheelchair rentals.

 The Zoo offers its Safari Shuttle tram for an additional fee.
 The tram is not a guided tour of the exhibits, but it will take you to five different locations throughout the Zoo.
 Guests may use their ticket to disembark and board the shuttle at any location throughout the day.
 The tram is wheelchair-accessible.
 Please be aware that staff are neither trained nor permitted to lift guests in or out of his/her mobility device or wheelchair.
 Tickets may be purchased at any Safari Shuttle stop.

 Service animals are allowed in many parts of the Zoo.
 When you arrive, we require that you and your service animal check in at Admissions Window 11.
-If you plan to bring your service animal to the Zoo, please read the Service Animals Guidelines to learn more about what you’ll need to be aware of to make your trip a safe one for yourself, your service animal, the Zoo’s animals, and other guests.
+If you plan to bring your service animal to the Zoo, please read the Service Animals Guidelines and Map to learn more about what you’ll need to be aware of to make your trip a safe one for yourself, your service animal, the Zoo’s animals, and other guests.
 Be advised that there are certain restricted areas in the Zoo where service animals cannot go.
 However, we do provide clean and safe kennels to board your service animal should you want to visit those restricted areas.
-Please download a copy of the Service Animals Map indicating the restricted areas for service animals.
+Please download a copy of the Service Animals Guidelines and Map indicating the restricted areas for service animals.

 KultureCity Sensory Inclusion